LeoYimingLi/LeoYimingLi.github.io/index.md

 ## Project Experience

 * 2019.6 - 2019.8, [Ancient Poem Game Module in Benben Wechat Official Account](https://mp.weixin.qq.com/s/2Zm4-xkUq_A3d0qjn1FN_Q)
 This module is a puzzle game program(coded in Python) running on Wetchat App platform.
 It can test users’ proficiency in Chinese Poems by the following two ways:
-  - generate questions from database then require users to input answers to continue
+  - Generating questions from database then require users to input answers to continue, eg. blank filling;
-  - input poem sentences in required format in turn with users.
+  - Taking turns with users to input poem sentences in required format, eg. containing the same character.

 ## Course Performance